 Get to Know Your Customers

-To build up your eCommerce business, just as much as your marketing plan, you need to have an idea of who your customers are.
+To build up your eCommerce business you need to have an idea of who your customers are.
 More importantly, you need to understand how they interact with your business.

 The way customers experience their interactions with a brand directly impacts customer retention and brand loyalty.
 To understand the value of these interactions, you need to focus on all stages of the customer journey.
 You can do this by employing tools like this customer experience platform that will help you collect feedback and shed light on key customer experience metrics.

-Remember that your customers know their answers to their problems better than you, so before you carve up a marketing plan, collect as much information as possible, either directly or indirectly.
-And, if you don’t have customers yet, make an educated guess about your target audience and re-evaluate that perspective frequently based on new data.
+Remember that your customers know their answers to their problems better than you.
+So before you carve up a marketing plan, collect as much information as possible, either directly or indirectly.
+If you don’t have customers yet, make an educated guess about your target audience and re-evaluate that perspective frequently based on new data.

 Create a Content Strategy

-Once you know your customers a little better, you should start thinking about the type of content you are going to create.
+Once you know your customers a little better, you should start thinking about the kind of content you are going to create.

 To begin, you need to come up with answers to your customers’ questions.
 Put yourself in their shoes; what would you want to know if you were doing research or looking to purchase a product like yours?
 A great way to explore this question is to reach out to people who might fit that description or look at the success stories of your competitors.